 With no small amount of effort, I pulled myself to vertical; considered my options, and came to the thankful realization “on the grand scale of things,” it could have been worse.
 I was startled at how grateful I actually was, despite the pain.

 Therein lies the lesson.
 Most of the time, “it could be worse” and someday “it will be worse.”
-But not right NOW — and that’s where I live, right now.
+But not right NOW – and that’s where I live, right now.
 I’m no Pollyanna; I understand “stuff happens” (and 24 hours later I am seriously considering a trip to my doctor to check on my hand), yet I was able to continue on with my plans and make it home just fine (albeit more slowly).
 There are people whose daily experiences are far worse than most of what happens to me in an entire lifetime.
 When I put it into that perspective, I am grateful.
 When I dramatically lay my forearm across my forehead, close my eyes, toss back my head, and lament, “woe is me,” it does feel worse.
+Luckily it wasn’t a car that hit me, then I would be in some serious trouble there, I would be contacting some attorneys as quickly as I could because metal against a body isn’t exactly compatible.

 As a dear friend reminded me, “When everything seems crazy, remember to breathe” (even if my ribs hurt).